twada/twowaysql/README.txt

   /*$variable name*/Literal

 ===== CAUTION:
-As you noticed.
-Embedded variable comment has risk for SQL Injection.
-Please note, like any other 'eval' usage of TwoWaySQL, Embedded variable comment evals the data in safe level 4.
-Therefore, dangerous actions in Ruby world (ex. system call, valiable assignments, tainted strings) are never executed.
+Please note, Embedded variable comment has risk for SQL Injection.
+Like any other 'eval' usage of TwoWaySQL, Embedded variable comment evals the data in safe level 4.
+Therefore, dangerous actions in Ruby world (ex. system call, variable assignments, tainted strings) are never executed.
 However, this is not enough.
 Valid ruby string is still dangerous string as SQL fragments.
 Do NOT use user input or any other strings outside your code.
 If you use Embedded variable comment, you should carefully check the data and its origin.

 ===== usage